In brief

 • Conflict, Climate and Inequalities: Convergence to a World Crisis (with M. Caravani, Springer-Verlag, China and Globalisation Series, 2025)

-Outreach Activities He is the President, Editor, and Co-founder of the association Roars, one of the most important Italian forums for discussions on research and higher education policies.
-Additionally, he serves as President, Editor, and Co-founder of the Paolo Sylos Labini Association (APSL), named in memory of his father Paolo Sylos Labini, an economist renowned for his contributions to sociological and political studies.
+Outreach Activities I am the President, Editor, and Co-founder of the association Roars, one of the most important Italian forums for discussions on research and higher education policies.
+Additionally, I serve as President, Editor, and Co-founder of the Paolo Sylos Labini Association (APSL), named in memory of his father Paolo Sylos Labini, an economist renowned for his contributions to sociological and political studies.

-He regularly writes comments for the Italian daily Il Fatto Quotidiano, and, more sporadically, for MicroMega, Left, Scienza in Rete, Aspenia, EuroScientist and other
+He regularly writes op-ed for the Italian daily Il Fatto Quotidiano, and, more sporadically, for Left, Scienza in Rete, Aspenia, EuroScientist and other

 He is member of the Scientific Committee of the journal “Il Ponte” (from 2024)